yermolim/ts-gantt/README.md

         </ul>
     </li>
     <li>written completely in Typescript</li>
+    <li>shadow DOM mode can be used to make sure it won't mess with your styling/layout</li>
     <li>light codebase: only one dependency (lightweight <a href="https://github.com/iamkun/dayjs">Day.js<a> is used to work with dates)</li>
 </ul>